Afghanistan: Weeklong 'reduction in violence' to start Saturday | DW | 21.02.2020

 "It is to create a security environment in Afghanistan and can be extended if things go well after the signing of a peace accord with the US," he said.

-The Taliban previously refused to speak directly with the Afghan government, which they say is a US puppet.
+The Taliban previously refused to speak directly with the Afghan government, which they say is a puppet of the US.

 US officials were not available for comment.